The Statue of Diogenes (Turkish: Diyojen Heykeli) is a monument dedicated to the ancient Greek philosopher Diogenes in Sinope, Turkey.

-In Athens, Diogenes criticized many cultural conventions of the city and its social values as corrupt.
+In Athens, Diogenes criticized many cultural conventions and social values of the city as corrupt.

 According to his simple ascetic lifestyle, wisdom and happiness belong to the man who is independent of society and civilization is regressive.
 He believed that virtue was best revealed in action rather than in theory.

 Diogenes maintained that all artificial growths of society were incompatible with happiness and that morality implies a return to the simplicity of nature.

 Furthermore, he is said to have eaten in the marketplace, relieved himself on various people who insulted him, defecated in the theatre, and pleasured himself in public, as well as pointed with his middle finger at people, a gesture considered highly insulting.